 - The main hypothesis to compute the ice shelf load is that the ice shelf is in an isostatic equilibrium.
-The top pressure is computed integrating from surface to the base of the ice shelf a reference density profile (prescribed as density of a water at 34.4 PSU and -1.9°C) and corresponds to the water replaced by the ice shelf.
+The top pressure is computed integrating from surface to the base of the ice shelf a reference density profile (prescribed as density of a water at 34.4 PSU and $-1.9^{\circ}C$ ) and corresponds to the water replaced by the ice shelf.
 This top pressure is constant over time.
-A detailed description of this method is described in Losch [2008]. - The ocean load is computed using the expression (6.20) described in 6.4.3.
-A treatment of the partial cell for top and bottom similar to the one described in 6.4.2 is done to reduce the residual circulation generated by the top partial cell.
+A detailed description of this method is described in ?. - The ocean load is computed using the expression (6.20) described in 6.4.3.